Feven

 What was your departure like?

 I'd like to make it clear that my immigration is therefore very different from some people since my parents were already there.
 What my sister and I had to do was manage to get out of the country.
-The aim was to get to Sudan and catch a plane to Switzerland, the journey was supposed to take three days by car, but in the end it took us three weeks.
+The aim was to get to Sudan and catch a plane to Switzerland.
+The journey was supposed to take three days by car, but in the end it took us three weeks.
 We had all the problems you can have with a smuggler, all they care about is the money.
 And until they get what they want, everything is blocked.

 What kind of problems?

 We walked a lot and they tried to sell us for example, so we had to pay even more.
-I try not to put too much importance on these events, as there are many migrant people who encounter more complicated problems along the way.
+I try not to put too much importance on these events, because there are many migrant people who encounter more complicated problems along the way.

 Thank you for sharing your journey.
 I'd be very interested in discussing your educational background now, to understand where you are today.